Entering the European market for handwoven rugs

 Table 2: Example of the price breakdown per market segment

-The FOB price of €10 includes your own margins as a producer.
-These margins depend on your efficiency and price setting.
-Generally, margins in the lower segment, which deals with high volumes for low prices, are smaller than those in the middle and higher segments.
+The FOB price of €10 includes your margins.
+These depend on your efficiency and price setting.
+Margins in the lower segment are generally smaller than in the middle and higher segments.

 Tips:

 - Study consumer prices in your target segment to determine your price and adjust your cost accordingly.
-The quality and price of your handwoven rugs must match what is expected in your chosen target segment.
+Your quality and price must match your chosen target segment.

-- Calculate your prices regularly and carefully, especially when you know that prices of your raw materials regularly fluctuate.
-When prices of your raw materials pressure your margin for a longer period, consider increasing your price or finding another suitable alternative.
+- Calculate your prices regularly and carefully, especially if raw material prices fluctuate.
+If raw material prices put pressure on your margin for a longer period, consider increasing your price or finding an alternative.

 Please review our market information disclaimer.